By Richard Winters

 My Rating: 5 out of 10

 4-Word Review: Lusting after a model.

 The film starts off with lots of potential, but is unable to fully deliver.
 Part of the problem is that it introduces this amusing side-story involving Radner’s character and then abruptly drops it during the second half.
-Radner makes for a perfect comic foil and the scenes involving her should’ve been played up much more.
-However, her attempts to get back at him by vandalizing his car is amusing, but you would think that Teddy would want to know why she is so angry at him as he is unaware that he has mistakenly asker her out or at the very least sue her for the damages that she has done and yet the film doesn’t tackle any of this, but realistically should’ve.
+Radner makes for a perfect comic foil and her scenes should’ve been played up much more.
+However, her attempts to get back at Teddy by vandalizing his car is amusing, but you would think that Teddy would want to know why she is so angry at him as he is unaware that he has mistakenly asked her out or at the very least sued her for the damages that she has done and yet the film doesn’t tackle any of this, but realistically should’ve.

 Wilder, who also wrote and directed the film, is okay, but it doesn’t take enough advantage of his signature comic rants and high strung persona.
 Bologna is good as Teddy’s brash, womanizing friend, but I didn’t understand why he got so upset when his wife left him as he had openly fooled around on her with a lot of different women and most men in his situation would rejoice that they were now ‘free’.

 The usually reliable Grodin is ineffective and the segment where he pretends to play a blind man that inadvertently tears up a bar is dumb and unfunny.
 I did however enjoy LeBrock who looks gorgeous throughout.